How to buy the best hand blender

 They are small and easy to store, unlike bulkier food processors and jug blenders.
 They also have fewer parts, so are generally straightforward to use and clean.

 Most can chop, blend and purée, and some models include whipping, whisking and even potato mashing accessories.
 However, when it comes to baking and chopping, hand blenders are better suited to smaller jobs.

-If you're looking to make lots of smoothies, there are many Best Buy blenders from under £50 which will make light work out of even the toughest ingredients like ice, nuts and leafy green veg or frozen fruit.
+If you're looking to make a daily smoothie, we've found Best Buy blenders from less than £50, which will make light work out of even the toughest ingredients such as ice, nuts and leafy green veg or frozen fruit.